-For 30 years both my career in business and my personal healing journey have sown the seeds for this time in my life when I’m at last able to more fully serve my heartfelt mission – to tend to the soul of healthcare in this country.
+For 30 years both my career in business and my personal healing journey have sown the seeds for this time in my life when I’m at last able to more fully serve my heartfelt mission – to help people heal.
 And that involves bringing everything I know to the table.

 My lifelong advocacy of the integrative or holistic path was shaped when I walked out of Houston’s Methodist hospital changed forever in 1985 just months after starting my first business at the tender age of 22.
 While recuperating from lifesaving neurosurgery and a near death experience I was told I might never walk again – and that I should learn to use a wheelchair.
 Armed with the awareness of a loving spiritual presence guiding me, I surprised my doctors and family alike when I rejected this philosophy and limped out of the hospital just two weeks later on a walker.

 I credit my dramatic healing to the combination of modern science with matters of the spirit long before there was even a name for it.
 Beginning in that hospital bed and continuing to this day, combining the best of modern medical science with the spiritual techniques that I was gifted with intuitively has yielded the most dramatic results.

 As a complex patient ahead of the medical system in which I sought care, I had to become my own expert to find balance after an incomplete spinal cord injury.
 Chronic pain and PTSD were my teachers.
 Motherhood and an intimate relationship with nature were my spiritual paths.

 With the recent explosion of integrative medicine and broader acceptance of modalities considered fringe in 1985, I’ve learned the science behind the techniques I was shown intuitively all those decades ago.
 I’ve been blessed to both study with and personally consult with with some amazing mentors and teachers – all of them true healers.